omerwe/polyfun/README.md

 <br>

 # Manual
-We provide a detailed manual of PolyFun and PolyLoc in the [Wiki page](https://github.com/omerwe/polyfun/wiki).
+We provide a detailed manual of PolyFun, PolyLoc and finemapper in the [Wiki page](https://github.com/omerwe/polyfun/wiki).